Molokai Hoe: Na Wahine O Ke Kai (Women of the Sea)

 A women's equivalent of the Molokai Hoe was proposed two years after the first men's race, but coaches and officials believed the Kaiwi Channel was too treacherous for women to participate.
-In 1975, two crews made the first unofficial crossing.
+For the next 27 years woman were restricted from attempting to cross the Kaiwi Channel.
+In October of 1975, two crews of 18 woman each made the first unofficial crossing.
+The woman came from several different canoe clubs including Healani, Lanikai, Kailua, and Outrigger Canoe clubs.
+One team was known as Onipaa, Hawaiian for steadfast, and was coached by Richard "Babe" Bell.
+The Healani crew won the race, with a time of 7 hours, 19 minutes and 20 seconds.
+As a result of the success of the first womans race, four years later the first officially organized Na Wahine O Ke Kai occurred on October 15, 1979.
 Since then, the women's race attracts up to 80 crews and 700 paddlers each year.
 The women's race also covers a 41-mile stretch, starting at Hale O Lono at Molokai's southeast corner and finishing at the Hilton Hotel on Oahu.
 The current women's race record is a little under 5 1/2 hours.